Freedomwithin/CoinSentinel/README.md

 # CoinSentinel

-An advanced cryptocurrency tracking and analysis application built with Python.
+CoinSentinel is an advanced cryptocurrency tracking and analysis application that empowers users to make informed investment decisions with AI-driven insights.
+Built with Python, CryptoPulse provides a real-time market overview, portfolio management tools, and leverages machine learning to deliver accurate 24-hour and 48-hour price predictions.
+It also incorporates sentiment analysis to gauge market trends and offers custom price alerts and cryptocurrency news aggregation to keep users ahead of the curve.
+Gain a competitive edge with CoinSentinel's live analytics and predictive capabilities.

 ## Features